Best 13-Month CD Rates for February 2025

 What is the APY?

 You'd want the highest APY to maximize your earnings on a CD.
-Search for the best options available to you before you commit.
+Search for the best options at both banks and credit unions before you commit.

 How much is the early withdrawal penalty?